1 The components of a balanced diet

 There is also an absolute requirement for some specific molecules in the diet.
 This is because, although the body can manufacture most of the molecules it needs, some essential molecules cannot be made by the body.
 These molecules are called essential nutrients, and must be supplied in the diet, for example lysine and methionine, which are essential amino acids.

 Other components of the human diet are not nutrients at all, as they do not perform the functions of producing energy or promoting growth and repair, but are eaten for other purposes.
 For example, spices and other flavourings help make food more palatable; tea and coffee drinks provide a good source of water and may also contain other valuable substances such as antioxidants (see below).

 An adequate diet is essential for health and education plays a key role in providing people with the knowledge of what constitutes a healthy diet, but as is so often the way with science, the information keeps changing.
 The information about what we should be eating comes from various sources: in the UK a large amount of data was collected and published by COMA, the Committee on Medical Aspects of Food Policy (1991).
 This committee has now been disbanded, but its publications still represent a valid source of information about diet.
-Currently (2004), the Scientific Advisory Committee on Nutrition (SACN) advises the Department of Health and the Food Standards Agency (FSA).
-The Food Standards Agency produces a guide to choosing a healthy diet, ‘The balance of good health’, a version of which is illustrated in Figure 1.
+When this course was published (2004), the Scientific Advisory Committee on Nutrition (SACN) advised the Department of Health and the Food Standards Agency (FSA), and the Food Standards Agency produced a guide to choosing a healthy diet, ‘The balance of good health’.
+Currently (2020) Public Health England produces the Eatwell Guide to visually communicate government recommendations for a healthy diet.
+This is shown in Figure 1.
 A lack of an adequate supply of any nutrient is known as malnutrition and leads to poor health.